nbeaver/tengwarscript-install-guide/README.rst

     /usr/share/texlive/texmf-dist/tex/latex/tengwarscript/tengwarscript.sty

    then you are fine.
 If you get a blank, then you need to install it.
+   It is on `CTAN`_ and also on most Linux distribution's packages.
    On Debian, it is in `texlive-fonts-extra`_.
 #.
 Run ``updmap --enable Map=tengwarscript.map``.
 If you do not run this command, you must `add this line to every Tex file`_ that uses Tengwar fonts::